enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-2.md

 If `var` is omitted the variable will still be created and referenced, but it will behave in unintended ways because of a concept in JavaScript called scope.

 JavaScript has two scopes, global and local.
 If a variable is defined *outside* of a function then it is in the global scope which means it can be read and changed throughout the program.
 If a variable is declared *inside* a function then it will only "exist" or be accessible inside the function.
-For example, here enki is declared inside a function and will exist only inside the function:
+For example, here company is declared inside a function and will exist only inside the function:

 ```javascript